dexter-11/KIIT-Konnexions-2020/Day 1/README.md

 URG - important packet <br/>
 RST - Reset connection <br/>
 <br/>
-*XMAS TREE* - random flags in header, server tries to process, no response from server (If server down or port closed, RST response everytime)
+* *XMAS TREE* - random flags in header, server tries to process, no response from server (If server down or port closed, RST response everytime)
 <br/>
-[FIN & RST packets goes through firewall, but no response] <br/>
+[NOTE : IN & RST packets goes through firewall, but no response] <br/> <br/>

 * **Ports**  <br/>
 1.Open  - that actively respond to incoming connection <br/>